Stack-Hack1-0/yadvRtta-Event_reg-/README.md

 ```
 Now development server will open in your browser.

+Use userid:'admin' and password:'password' to log into admin section.

 ### Deploying

 A step by step series of examples to deploy the app to heroku